 TYPE 1: Penetration testing

 It is intended to identify technical exploits and weaknesses in deployed systems or applications.
-These are typically automated tools used by external consultants who have access to source code for verification purposes, although penetration tests may also be manually performed with limited information via black-box techniques.
+These are typically automated testing tools used by external consultants who have access to source code for verification purposes, although penetration tests may also be manually performed with limited information via black-box techniques.
+Penetration can come from various sources, including sophisticated cybercriminals and ex-employees with system access.
+Implementing a thorough user access checklist, like a simple UAR checklist, is crucial for controlling system interactions, reducing vulnerabilities, and enhancing security.

 Pentest phases for SaaS application